RemiJulo/Stellar_Subtractor/README.md

 ### Prerequisites

 The following libraries must be installed:
-- `numpy`
+- `numpy` v.2.3.3
-- `astropy`
+- `astropy` v.7.1.0
-- `matplotlib`
+- `matplotlib` v.3.10.6

-This project is currently developed with Python 3.12.11.
+This project is currently developed with Python 3.12.10.

 ### List of files

-- `main.py` is the only file to execute
+- `process.py` is the only file with the algorithms
-- `param.py` is the only file to modify
+- `param.py` is the only file with values to modify
-- `process.py` is the only process file
+- `main.py` is the only file with a code to execute

+The `process.py` file is designed to be specific to the *method*
+The `param.py` file is designed to be specific to the *account*
+The `main.py` file is designed to be specific to the *project*

 ### Documentation